Towards a logic of affordances

 In this work, we intend to conceptualize affordances as ternary relations between actors, objects, and environments, taking into account their properties.\footnote{Some work toward affordances as ternary phenomena (though not necessarily relations in the standard logical sense) was carried out in~\cite{sahin2007aon}.} The main goal is to construct a framework for building logic (or logics) for reasoning with affordances.
-Our pre-theoretical definition of affordance is: \begin{definition} An \emph{affordance} is an action possibility formed by the relationship among an actor, an object, and their environment. \end{definition}
+Our pre-theoretical definition of affordance is as follows: \begin{definition} An \emph{affordance} is an action possibility formed by the relationship among an actor, an object, and their environment.\QED \end{definition}

-The relevant components of the approach from this work: \begin{itemize} \item Actors and objects have various properties, such as: height, weight, color, agility, abilities, disabilities, skills, shape, and so on. \item Environments also have properties that may be elementary (in some sense), like: flat, bumpy, stifling, hot, wet, rainy; or more complex: adapted for playing basketball, multi-level, equipped with an elevator, dangerous for health, to mention a~few. \end{itemize}
+The relevant components of our approach to this work are as follows: \begin{itemize} \item Actors and objects have various properties, such as height, weight, color, agility, abilities, disabilities, skills, shape, and so on. \item Environments also have properties that may be elementary (in some sense), like flat, bumpy, stifling, hot, wet, rainy, or, more complex, adapted for playing basketball, multi-level, equipped with an elevator, dangerous for health, to mention a~few. \end{itemize}